Divyaswinee/GoodreadsApp/README.md

 4. react-select/lib/Async to display search box with possible dropdown options
 5. react-star-rating-component to display ratings in stars
 6. react-html-parser to convert html data into string

+## Future Enhancements

+1. Responsive support for mobile devices will be added.
+2. Error handling will be enhanced with more error catching and resolving.
+3. Voice recognition to search books will be added in future.